-“Meet people from other cultures so you understand that the world doesn’t swirl around you” – Christian Louboutin
+“Meet people from other cultures so you understand that the world doesn’t swirl around you.”— Christian Louboutin

 But as humans began to migrate to different parts of the world, such as Europe, Asia, Australia and the Americas, they encountered a variety of unique climatic conditions and evolved new behavioral and physical adaptations to survive in them.

 DNA studies have proven that genetic traits adapt to new eco-systems, which has led to the immense diversity that we see today in people’s eyes and face color, body shape and facial features.

-We refer to the summation of a specific collective worldview and lifestyle as “culture”.
+We refer to the summation of a specific collective worldview and lifestyle as ‘culture’.
 It’s the common cultural experiences and perspectives that bind a community together and solidifies their group identity.

 With the rapid growth of modern technology and transportation over the past century or so, cultural identities have become increasingly complex, varied and multilayered.
 Being able to tune into those wide-ranging nuances is now an essential skill.

 This skill, known as “cross-cultural competence”, is defined as the ability to understand and engage with people from different cultures effectively.
 At several points in your life, you’ll find yourself needing to establish cordial relationships with people you’re unfamiliar with within the professional and personal realm.
 Having strong cross-cultural competence will bolster your ability to create win-win situations.

-- Display openness and respect: This may seem like Social Intelligence 101 but it’s an important one so it’s worth mentioning: if you want people to open up to you, you have to exude warmth and a real interest in listening to what they have to say.
+1. Display openness and respect: This may seem like Social Intelligence 101 but it’s important, so it’s worth mentioning: if you want people to open up to you, you have to exude warmth and a real interest in listening to what they have to say.
 Display an open body language, relaxed facial expression and smile whenever appropriate – in other words, be your seeking, inquisitive, real and respectful self.
 Ask thoughtful questions so that you can get a fuller picture of what their life is like, and get deeper insight into the richness of their experiences.

 You don’t have to be an expert but you want to know just enough to appear well-informed and avoid looking ignorant.
-It might also be advantageous to learn a few key words of the local lingo, as it will make you appear less “foreign” and build rapport easily.
-Another reason to do a background study is that you want to be aware of any unwritten rules and nuances when communicating with others so that you don’t commit any social faux pas.
+It might also be advantageous to learn a few key words of the local lingo, as it will make you appear less ‘foreign’ and build rapport easily.
+Another reason to do a background study is that you want to be aware of any unwritten rules when communicating with others so that you don’t commit any social faux pas.
 Here’s an interesting list of the most common ones that people commit.

 Now I’m not suggesting that we should try understanding others through stereotypes.
 There’s a possibility of being misinformed by the exaggerated cultural stereotypes propagated on TV, movies and social views at large.
 We need to avoid generalizing based on these impressions and leave the door open for new information to come in about each person that we meet, no matter what their background.
 We need to balance openness with whatever we know about the general cultural values and communication styles.

-- Find out what you have in common with them: At the end of the day, all the differences that we have with others are based on superficial criteria.
+4. Find out what you have in common with them: At the end of the day, all the differences that we have with others are based on superficial criteria.
 We all share the same human experience and we’re more similar than we think we are.
 All of us have similar hopes, fears and desires, and it’s exactly at this human level that we can forge a deep connection with others.
-Bonding with others based on your common experiences will make any relationship more real and grounded in familiarity, trust and kinship.
+Bonding with others based on your common experiences will make any relationship real, grounded in trust and kinship.

-- Become an ambassador for your own culture: While getting to know others during your cultural voyages, you also want to be a good steward for your own culture.
+5. Become an ambassador for your own culture: While getting to know others during your travels, you also want to be a good steward for your own culture.
 In fact, becoming aware of your cultural makeup is essential if you are to be tolerant towards others.
 If you haven’t been able to understand how you’ve been affected, it will be a challenge to understand how it affects anyone else.
 You need a reference point to understand other cultural contexts.
 Once you’re comfortable in your own cultural identity, you’ll be a good ambassador for your values and an advocate for what you stand for.
 Be willing to give others a glimpse into your unique world and explain how your experiences shaped it.

 All my best on your journey,